East Asian Humanities I: The Classical Foundations

 The Tale of the Heike

-This course builds on HUM/EAS/COM 233, but there are no prerequisites.
-Freshmen and students with no previous experience of East Asian studies are welcome to enroll.
+This course builds on HUM/EAS/COM 233, but students need not have taken HUM 233 / EAS 233 / COM 233.
+There are no prerequisites.
+First-year and students with no previous experience of East Asian studies are welcome to enroll.

 Lu Xun, Medicine